svaarala/duktape-wiki/HowtoNonBmpCharacters.md

 ### Duktape strings support up to 32-bit codepoints

-Duktape represents strings in an extended UTF-8 format which allows both arbitrary 16-bit codepoints (as required by Ecmascript) but also extended codepoints for the full 32-bit range.
+Duktape represents strings in an extended UTF-8 format which allows both arbitrary 16-bit codepoints (as required by ECMAScript) but also extended codepoints for the full 32-bit range.
 Also arbitrary byte sequences (which are invalid UTF-8) are allowed: